General rules for the carriage of passengers

 14.1.2.
 Continuation of the trip or taking an alternative route under similar transport conditions to the final destination at the earliest opportunity;

 14.1.3.
-Continuation of the trip or taking another route under similar transport conditions to the final destination at a later date convenient to the passenger.
+Continuation of the trip or taking an alternative route under similar transport conditions at a later date convenient to the passenger.

 14.2.
 In the event that, in accordance with subparagraphs 14.1.2 and 14.1.3 of the General Rules, the same Carrier or another undertaking are entrusted with carrying out the trip on a different route under similar transport conditions, passengers shall not incur additional costs as a result.
 This requirement shall also apply if a higher class of service or alternative modes of transport are used for the re-routing.